AmeenUrRehman/3-Factor-Authentication-with-Face-Recognition-System/README.md

 - Mark the time when user face is recognized in the 3-Factor Login.

 ### Functioning :man_student:
-- <b>Factor-1: (Something You Have) Users log in with their email and password :hugs:.</b>
+- <b>Factor-1: </b> (Something You Have) Users log in with their email and password :hugs:.

 ![Login_page](https://user-images.githubusercontent.com/83868776/193450228-0a665af1-bc61-40a6-bf7b-466bfb14fccd.png)

-- <b>Factor-2: (Something You Know) Users can use the scanner to Scan QR codes for passwords to login into 2nd Factor. :innocent:. </b>
+- <b>Factor-2: </b> (Something You Know) Users can use the scanner to Scan QR codes for passwords to login into 2nd Factor. :innocent:.

 ![2nd Login](https://user-images.githubusercontent.com/83868776/193451034-3ef70de0-1b11-4740-8581-57a4375f64b6.png)
- - <b>Factor-3: (Something You Are) Webcam identifies the Users face in real time and mark the time at which the webcam recognized the user.
-It reveals the ID of the user which the user can use to login into the 3rd Factor :sunglasses: of the Three Factor Authentication. </b>
+ - <b>Factor-3: </b> (Something You Are) Webcam identifies the Users face in real time and mark the time at which the webcam recognized the user.
+It reveals the ID of the user which the user can use to login into the 3rd Factor :sunglasses: of the Three Factor Authentication.

 ![3rd login with face recogntion](https://user-images.githubusercontent.com/83868776/193453665-53652b6a-5ef2-4f22-92ec-701b8f989532.png)

-<b> Login time of the user.<br></b>
+- Username and Login_time saved into the csv file.

 ![user_login_time](https://user-images.githubusercontent.com/83868776/193452819-bac17d43-a494-4edd-9730-ff4620c2b417.png)

-- <b> You are logged into the Personal Page of the website with security :partying_face: </b>.
+- You are logged into the Personal Page of the website with security :partying_face:.

 ![home_page](https://user-images.githubusercontent.com/83868776/193452612-0c2b4857-0474-4fe6-aa4c-9ef28db1bc0c.png)